Multi-Fidelity Active Learning with GFlowNets: Method

 \subsection{Multi-Fidelity GFlowNets}

-In order to use GFlowNets in the multi-fidelity active learning loop described above, we propose to make the GFlowNet sample the fidelity $m$ for each object $x \in \mathcal{X}$ in addition to $x$ itself.
-Formally, given a baseline GFlowNet with state and transition spaces $\mathcal{S}$ and $\mathbb{A}$, we augment the state space with a new dimension for the fidelity $\mathcal{M'} = \{0, 1, 2, \ldots, M\}$ (including $m = 0$, which corresponds to unset fidelity), such that the augmented, multi-fidelity space is $\mathcal{S_{\mathcal{M'}}} = \mathcal{S} \cup \mathcal{M'}$.
+A multi-fidelity acquisition function can be regarded as a cost-adjusted utility function.
+Therefore, in order to carry out a cost-aware search, we seek to sample diverse objects with high value of the acquisition function.
+To this purpose, we propose to use a GFlowNet as a generative model by training it to sample the fidelity $m$ in addition to the candidate $x$ itself.
+In other words, it learns a sampling policy $\pi_{\theta}(x, m)$.
+Formally, given a GFlowNet with state and transition spaces $\mathcal{S}$ and $\mathbb{A}$, we augment the state space with a new dimension for the fidelity $\mathcal{M'} = \{0, 1, 2, \ldots, M\}$ (including $m = 0$, which corresponds to unset fidelity), such that the augmented, multi-fidelity state space is $\mathcal{S}_M = \mathcal{S} \times \mathcal{M'}$.
 The set of allowed transitions $\mathbb{A}_{M}$ is augmented such that a fidelity $m > 0$ of a trajectory must be selected once, and only once, from any intermediate state.
 Intuitively, allowing the selection of the fidelity at any step in the trajectory should give flexibility for better generalisation.
-At the end, finished trajectories are the concatenation of an object $x$ and the fidelity $m$, that is $(x, m) \in \mathcal{X}_{\mathcal{M}} = \mathcal{X} \cup \mathcal{M}$.
-In summary, the proposed approach enables to jointly learn the policy that samples objects in a potentially very large, high-dimensional space, together with the level of fidelity, that maximise a given multi-fidelity acquisition function as reward.
+At the end, complete trajectories are the concatenation of an object $x$ and the fidelity $m>0$, that is $(x, m) \in \mathcal{X}_M = \mathcal{X} \times \mathcal{M}$.

+In summary, the proposed approach learns a policy that jointly samples objects in a possibly very large, structured and high-dimensional space, together with the level of fidelity.
+Since we use a multi-fidelity acquisition function as reward function to train the multi-fidelity GFlowNet, the learnt sampling policy will be approximately proportional to the acquisition function, hence providing diversity.
+As in the single-fidelity case, if multiple, diverse tuples $(x, m)$ obtain high values of the acquisition function $\alpha$, the GFlowNet can potentially sample them with high probability.
+In practice, we rescale the acquisition function so as to further increase the relative rewards of high values of $\alpha$, as detailed in \cref{sup:reward-policy}.